zf2timo/zf2timo.github.io/content/posts/delete-old-git-branches.md

 draft: true
 ---

 When working with git you should have to use branches.
-But over the time, there will be a lot of branches that arn't needed anymore.
+But over the time, there will be a lot of branches that aren't needed anymore.

-To get rid of this waste, i created a script to delete them:
+To get rid of this waste, I created a script to delete them:
 ```bash
 #!/usr/bin/env bash